Landlord and Tenant - CPLEA

 FAQ – What happens if the Notice of Rent Increase does not include all of the required information?

-• amount of rent increase;
+• amount of rent increase

-• date the rent increase will start; and
+• date the rent increase will start

 Funded by